jsameoto/Inshore/README.md

 Some tips/best practices: https://guides.github.com/introduction/flow/

-We have modified the typical GitHub workflow so that we can work from our network and users can access their scripts from a remote VPN connection.
-Our general idea for a workflow comes from here https://nvie.com/files/Git-branching-model.pdf, with some revisions to work from a network and minimize uncessary duplication.
+Freya and Dave have modified the typical GitHub workflow so that we can work from our network and users can access their scripts from a remote VPN connection.
+Their general idea for a workflow comes from here https://nvie.com/files/Git-branching-model.pdf, with some revisions to work from a network and minimize uncessary duplication.

 The workflow is as follows